 Besides her co-authorship with Robert Crumb, Kominsky-Crumb authored, published, and (co-)edited several books and magazines, including the anthology Love That Bunch (1990), a collection of Kominsky-Crumb’s comics starring her graphic alter ego The Bunch, and her graphic memoir Need More Love (2007), which contains not only her autobiographical writings and comics but also photographs and a collection of her paintings.
 A new expanded edition of the comics-anthology Love That Bunch was released in 2018 by Drawn and Quarterly, with new comics and a detailed foreword by American literary scholar Hillary Chute.
 Her autobiographical comics were published in various underground magazines, including Arcade: The Comics Revue, El Perfecto, Manhunt, the already mentioned Wimmen’s Comix, and of course Twisted Sisters as well as Weirdo.
 The latter was also co-edited by Kominsky-Crumb for seven years.
 In 1981, she founded her own solo comic book that went by the name of Power Pak Comics (cf. Chute 2018; Gehring 2016).

-Today, Kominsky-Crumb has practically retired from making comics and devotes herself again to painting.
-In April 1990, the entire Crumb family—Robert Crumb, Aline Kominsky-Crumb, and their daughter Sophia Violet Crumb (called Sophie), who was born in 1981 and who became a cartoonist herself—left the United States and moved to the south of France, where they still live.
-Despite the fact that Kominsky-Crumb’s work has been unknown to a larger audience, and although she has been repeatedly criticized for her provocative and “ugly” drawings, leading to her being misjudged and excluded from “canonical” comics history, academic research has increasingly dealt with her person and her feminist comics (cf. Chute 2010; Clemeti 2012; Kupczynska and Sina 2020; Oksman 2016; Precup 2015).
+Later in life, Kominsky-Crumb practically retired from making comics and devoted herself again to painting.
+In April 1990, the entire Crumb family—Robert Crumb, Aline Kominsky-Crumb, and their daughter Sophia Violet Crumb (called Sophie), who was born in 1981 and who became a cartoonist herself—left the United States and moved to the south of France.
+Despite the fact that Kominsky-Crumb’s work has been unknown to a larger audience, and although she was repeatedly criticized for her provocative and “ugly” drawings, leading to her being misjudged and excluded from “canonical” comics history, academic research has increasingly dealt with her person and her feminist comics (cf. Chute 2010; Clemeti 2012; Kupczynska and Sina 2020; Oksman 2016; Precup 2015).
 As British-Jewish artist and comics scholar Sarah Lightman noted in a 2016 interview, Kominsky-Crumb’s pioneer work as a female underground artist, was a driving force for the flourishing fields of feminist comics and the increased development of comics by and about Jewish women (cf. Lightman 2016).
-Moreover, over the last few years, several international exhibitions have focused on her solo artistic oeuvre as well as on her collaborative work.
+Moreover, over the last few years, several international exhibitions focused on her solo artistic oeuvre as well as on her collaborative work.
 Her artwork was exhibited at DCKT Contemporary, New York, in 2014, and at Kayne Griffin Corcoran Gallery, Los Angeles, in 2020 among others.
 The exhibition Drawn Together, showing for the first time the joint work of Kominsky-Crumb and her husband, was held at the Cartoonmuseum Basel, Switzerland, in 2016, as well as at David Zwirner Gallery, New York, in 2017.
-Meanwhile, Kominsky-Crumb owns her own gallery in the south of France and helps to promote the local art scene in her new European home (cf. Lightman 2020).
+Meanwhile, Kominsky-Crumb owned her own gallery in the south of France and helped to promote the local art scene in her new European home (cf. Lightman 2020).

 Selected Works by Aline Kominsky-Crumb